psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 The White Coats continue to maintain the Ship of Light along with their other duties.
 There are many generations of them too by this time.
-This small group notice that every component of the Ship had been replaced multiple times.
+This small group has a leader that is voted in every few years.
+They call him Top Prof. Each component is carefully examined and logged so that it can be replicated when it wears out.
+As he reviews all the parts that have been replaced, he notices that that every component of the Ship has been replaced multiple times.
 Debates start up concerning the supposed 'soul' that the Ship is supposed to house.
 Surely they would have found this 'soul' by now?
-Each component is carefully examined and logged so that it can be replicated when it wears out.
 They are yet to discover that which the Neemians worship.

 A faction arises arguing that their experience should be the sole arbiter of what is true.
 They argue that the High Neem declaring what is Good is not sufficient explanation for how things are and that it is their duty to think for themselves.
 They have been trained in empiricism after all.
 Their experience has demonstrated that the Neemian's supposed 'soul' is non-existent.
 The Ship of Light is simply a machine without mystical properties.
 They call their faction the 'Evempiricals'.

 The Evempiricals heresy against the Neemians gains ground.
 The inequalities of the society begin to destabilise it.
 Riots and strikes provoke police